FHCProm/Github-Self-Help/README.md

 ## Technique for storing changes if you want to switch branches
 ````
-1. git stash push -a -m "your message for the stash"
+1. git stash push -m "your message for the stash"
 2. git stash list
 3. git stash pop stash@{2}
 4. git stash apply stash@{2}